Paul reassures the Thessalonians regarding the participation of dead saints in the arrival of Jesus from heaven – 1 Thessalonians 4:13-18.

 “Archangel” does not

-the Lord” - (Isaiah 27:13, Joel 2:11, Zechariah 9:14, 1 Corinthians 15:52).
+blasts with the “Day of the Lord” - (Isaiah 27:13, Joel 2:11, Zechariah

-A GRAPHIC PICTURE
+GRAPHIC PICTURE

 In Greek-speaking communities, the

-term parousia was often used for the “arrival” of royal
+term ‘Parousia’ was often used for the “arrival” of royal

 dignitaries to a city.
 When that person drew near, the city’s leading citizens

-the city.
+into the city.
 For such “meetings,” the Greek term apantêsis was

-used, the same word applied to believers when they “meet the Lord in the air.”
+used, the same word applied to believers when they “MEET the Lord in the air.”

-And in this Greek society, it
+In this Greek society, it was illegal

 The righteous dead are raised